 If financial pay-outs aren’t possible for businesses also struggling themselves, extra work perks and benefits are also an option.
-John Lewis and Waitrose are offering their staff free food over the winter months and Enfuse Group are giving every staff member a £40 voucher to spend on their wellbeing.
-Some other suggestions of support include:
+John Lewis and Waitrose are offering their staff free food over the winter months.
+Enfuse Group are giving every staff member a £40 voucher to spend on their wellbeing.
+Some other suggestions of financial support include:

 - Selling back annual leave

 - Supporting WFH to reduce travel costs, or allow staff to travel in during cheaper, off-peak times.

 - Provide interest-free loans to buy public transport season-tickets, bikes, childcare

 - Ensure employees are well aware of the staff benefits available to them are all options to consider.